lukearp/Azure-IAC-Bicep/ReadMe.md

     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups.bicep

-That standard resource deployment would be referenced within a '.bicep' file within the cloud folder to hand Network Security Group Deployments.
+That standard resource deployment would be referenced within a '.bicep' file within the cloud folder to handle Network Security Group Deployments.
 You can manage multiple version of these within the same folder for different deployment scenarios.
 Example:

     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups.bicep = Standard NSG Deploy
     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups-array.bicep = Standard NSG Deploy with an Array Parameter